divyanshismena/Whiteboard-AI/README.md

 ## Steps for local deployment
 * Clone this repository
-* Unzip the secrets folder shared via email and put the folder in the cloned location
+* Unzip the app_secrets folder shared via email and put the folder in the cloned location
 * Run ```docker-compose up``` in the same location.
 * The containers will automatically be created.
 Once the processes are completed, frontend will start running [here](http://localhost:8000) and api will be exposed [here](http://localhost:8001/docs)